 He started with small changes such as shopping local, reducing the amount of trash he created, eating a more plant-based diet, removing chemical products from his life, and using reusable bags and water bottles.
 Building on the success of these small changes he took greater leaps of change such as getting rid of his car, pulling all his money out of investments and banks harmful to the environment, and decreasing his dependency on money all together.
 Since he began his transformation he has adapted hundreds of small changes into his life in an effort to live for the benefit of many and to not harm the lives of any.
 In 2014 he canceled his last bill and since then has been living completely bill, debt, and credit card free.

 Rob lived off the grid in a 50 square foot tiny home in San Diego, California.
 He grew his own food, lived purely on rain water (approximately two gallons per day), harnessed energy from the sun using solar panels, created near zero waste, and composted humanure (it is what it sounds like).
 After living this Teeny Greeny lifestyle for one year, Rob auctioned off his tiny house and raised enough money ($10,000) to build 10 tiny houses for homeless San Diegans.

 After five years of downsizing and simplifying his life he now owns just 111 possessions, all that fit in his backpack and is traveling indefinitely in the service of others.

-Rob’s adventures and his life have caught the attention of the world and he has been featured on thousands of media outlets including the BBC, CNN, CBS This Morning, Discovery Channel, USA Today, LA Times, The Guardian, Huffington Post, and TEDx.
+Rob’s adventures and his life have caught the attention of the world and he has been featured on thousands of media outlets including the BBC, CBS This Morning, Discovery Channel, USA Today, LA Times, The Guardian, Huffington Post, and TEDx.